bighappysloth/Folland-Reading/docs/_posts/2023-05-09-structure-preserving-functions.md

 lands 'on target', that is: $A(\borel_\yy)\subseteq\Tau_\xx$.
 This is because (similar to before) $A(\borel_\yy)$ is a topology on $\xx$.
 Similar statements hold for product topologies.
 We take only the finite intersections of inverse images of the projection maps $\pnv{\alpha}{\cdot}$

+The name 'structure preserving map' is a misnomer, as it all of the aforementioned maps are not bijections.
+It just means the inverse images of every element in the range structure is defined in the 'domain structure'.

+Furthermore, if $\xx = \yy$ is endowed with the same 'structure', the set of  functions which respect this structure form a semigroup.

 ### Relative topology
 If $E\subseteq\xx$, we define the subspace topology of $E$ (inherited from $\xx$), as the family of subsets